Click here to listen to a reading of this blog: |

-An untreated thyroid problem such as inadequately treated hypothyroidism can lead to a number of other health problems.
+An untreated thyroid problem, such as undiagnosed hypothyroidism, or non-optimally treated hypothyroidism can lead to a number of other health problems.

 Understanding your symptoms of hypothyroidism and having regular tests to monitor it, will help to prevent any complications.
 I’m going to explore some known complications below.